Charles-Ayotte-Trepanier/reacher/README.md

 ### Training the agent

-Execute the cells in `Navigation.ipynb` to train the agent.
+Execute the cells in `Continuous_Control.ipynb` to train the agent.